pairing4good/gildedrose/readme.md

 flipped to `||`.)
 Run the tests and commit on green.
 1. Flip the conditional statement to remove the `!`'s from the conditional statement `!name.equals("Aged Brie")`.
 Run the tests and commit on green.
+1. Flip the conditional statement to remove the `!`'s from the conditional statement `!name.equals("Backstage passes to a TAFKAL80ETC concert")`.
+Run the tests and commit on green.
 1. I attempted to remove the `!` from `!name.equals("Sulfuras, Hand of Ragnaros")` and flip the condition but the resulting structure was longer and less readable than what I started with so I reverted my changes.
     ```java